ect123/temp-map-projections/content/exercise4-pop-density.md

 ## Exercise 4: Calculating Population Density

 ***
-Adapted from a [tutorial](https://june-skeeter.github.io/Module2_GEOS270/docs/Application_Part2_1.html) by June Skeeter
+Created with contributons from June Skeeter.

 ***